EmoryMLIP/emory-reu-ret-website/content/projects/2022-learn-ode/index.md

 <!--Image-->
 ![mainImage](images/Residual-Block.png "Residual Block")

 A lot of times in computer science, neural networks are thought of as a black box, where the actual inner-workings are not the main focus.
 However, since we are mathematicians, we want to understand how the network functions in order to best optimize it.
 For this reason, we first wanted to look at why and how ODEs were first used in neural networks.
 Ordinary differential equations were first used in Residual Neural Networks due to the similarity between the forward propagation equation and discretization of an ordinary differential equation.
-The only difference is multiplication of the step size, which we denote as $\mathbf{h}$}.
+The only difference is multiplication of the step size, which we denote as $\mathbf{h}$.
 $$Y_{j+1} = Y_j + \mathbf{h}\sigma(Y_j  K_j + b_j)$$
 In the context of our residual neural network, the ODE as forward propagation means that for each layer of the network, we will move one time step forward in the discretization of our network ODE.
 The weights and biases, $K$ and $b$, may be changed in between the layers depending on the given values in the network ODE.
 The final outputs are additional coordinates that match new time data that would fit the overarching dynamics of the original system.
 An ODE for forward propagation has many benefits for continuous transformations and was used to develop the concept of Hamiltonian Inspired Neural Networks.